 What is a Psychologist and what is a Clinical Psychologist?

-A Psychologist is a highly qualified specialist in understanding and treating psychological and emotional issues.
-Clinical Psychologists have specialist training and expertise in psychological assessment and diagnosis, and individualization of clinically effective treatment of psychological and emotional issues utilizing best practice empirically supported techniques.
+A psychologist is a highly qualified specialist in understanding and treating psychological and emotional issues.
+Clinical Psychologists have a higher level of specialist training and expertise in psychological assessment and diagnosis, and individualisation of clinically effective treatment of psychological and emotional issues utilising best practice empirically supported techniques.

 What is the difference between a Psychologist, a Psychotherapist and a Counsellor?

 Psychology is a regulated profession in Australia and to practice, psychologists must have at least 6 years of training, be registered with the Australian Health Care Practitioners Association and engage in ongoing training and education.
-Psychologists registered with the Australian Psychological Society have 6 years of training.
-Those with doctoral degrees have trained for at least 7 years.
-Dr. Traci Coventry has studied for 10 years and engages in ongoing training.
+Psychologists registered with the Australian Psychological Society have at least 6 years of training.
+Those with doctoral degrees have trained for 7 – 10 years.

 Psychotherapists and counsellors may or may not have formal training as these professions are not formally regulated in Australia, although membership of the Psychotherapists and Counsellors Federation of Australia is only opened to qualified practitioners.
 Psychotherapists typically have 3-4 years of training.
 Counsellors may have tertiary training or experiential training ranging from 1 month to longer periods.